 Bolt-in suspension kits will always be our go-to recommendation as long as there is one for your vehicle.
-These kits are designed specifically for your vehicle.
-Because of this, they usually retain the same setup as your factory suspension and come with vehicle specific brackets/mounts that will bolt right in with little-to-no modification.
+These kits are designed specifically for your car.
+Because of this, they usually retain the same setup as your factory suspension and come with vehicle-specific brackets/mounts that will bolt right in with little-to-no modification.
 Bag Riders carries bolt-in kits from Air Lift Performance, D2 Racing, TruHart Suspension, and UAS (Universal Air Suspension, but referred to as UAS to avoid confusion with universal bags).
-Bolt-in kits will generally give you the most usable travel, when compared to slip-on or thread-on conversions, and the kits are tested before being released to ensure a comfortable ride.
+Bolt-in kits will generally give you the most usable travel compared to slip-on or thread-on conversions, and the kits are tested before being released to ensure a comfortable ride.

-- Starting Fresh - Your car is starting with brand new dampers meaning longer life ahead of them.
+- Starting Fresh - Your car begins with brand new dampers, meaning a longer life ahead of them.
 These dampers are valved to match the air spring resulting in a more comfortable ride.

 - Install Guide - The top brands often have installation instructions that break down the entire process.
-If you are thinking of doing this project in a home garage, this can be a big factor.
+This can be a significant factor if you think of doing this project in a home garage.

-- Limited Applications - Bolt-in kits are designed with a certain car in mind and therefore manufacturers cater to popular models.
-Less popular cars may not have kits available.
+- Limited Applications - Bolt-in kits are designed with a specific car in mind, and therefore manufacturers cater to popular models.
+Less popular vehicles may not have kits available.

-- Development Times - When a brand new car is released or a popular model changes generations, manufacturers need time to research & develop a new kit to match the new suspension and therefore a kit may not be available right away.
+- Development Times - When a brand new car is released or a famous model changes generations, manufacturers need time to research & develop a new kit to match the new suspension.
+Therefore equipment may not be available right away.

+New advancements in technology have moved the UAS Aero Sport out of the spotlight in favor of thread-on conversion bags.
 Slip-on conversions were quite popular when Bag Riders started in 2009.
-They work well in MacPherson applications, but their "donut" style manufacturing can be a pro and a con.
-New advancements in technology has moved the UAS Aero Sport out of the spotlight in favor of thread-on conversion bags.
+They work well in MacPherson applications, but their "donut" style manufacturing can be pros and cons.
 These bags are still the only solution for converting OEM dampers to an air setup.

-- Compatibility - UAS's Aero Sport line slides over your existing damper, and since it is a sealed unit, can be mounted around a variety of existing dampers
+- Compatibility - UAS's Aero Sport line slides over your existing damper, and since it is a sealed unit, it can be mounted around a variety of existing dampers.

-- Price - Cheaper than a bolt in kit, but more expensive than thread-on bags, these bags require brackets to properly fix them in addition to the price of the bags.
+- Price - Cheaper than a bolt-in kit but more expensive than thread-on bags, these bags require brackets to properly fix them in addition to the cost of the bags.

 - Keep OEM damper control - Since these can be slid over many factory dampers, you can keep any OEM damper controls while adding the ability to slam the car.

 - Size - These bags require at least 6" diameter clearance.
-This can cause issues with double wishbone suspension as the upper arm can contact the outside of the bag.
-With MacPherson cars, adding camber can cause the inside of the bag to touch the wheel well, or wider and larger diameter wheels can contact the outside of the bag.
+This can cause issues with double-wishbone suspension as the upper arm can contact the outside of the pack.
+With MacPherson cars, adding camber can cause the inside of the bag to touch the wheel well, or broader and larger diameter wheels can contact the outside of the pack.

 - Unique installation - The universal mounting brackets will often require welding or fabrication to fit on your car.
-In some cases you will need to cut and modify OEM components in order for these to fit.
-UAS does make threaded brackets for coilovers, but if you have the choice between a thread-on bag or these slip-on bags, we recommend the thread-on.
+In some cases, you will need to cut and modify OEM components for these to work.
+UAS makes threaded brackets for coilovers, but if you choose between a thread-on bag or these slip-on bags, we recommend the thread-on.

-A newer solution to going air, thread-on bags are quite popular for customers who already have coilovers and are trying to go air on a budget.
-To install, you'd take your coilover apart, remove your spring & spring perch, and install the bag.
-The bag itself is not sealed, but is slid over the top of your coilover and the bottom of the bag is then threaded onto the damper body to seal it.
-The top of the bag seals to the damper rod once the the top hat is reinstalled and tightened down.
-Bag Riders currently carries VERA Bags for BC Racing Coilovers and in the past we carried Bags by Only Charged Dubs (Bags by OCD).
+A newer solution to going air, thread-on bags are famous for customers who already have coilovers and are trying to stand on a budget.
+You'd take your Coilover apart, remove your spring & spring perch, and install the bag.
+The bag itself is not sealed but is slid over the top of your coilover, and the bottom of the bag is then threaded onto the damper body to fill it.
+The top of the bag seals to the damper rod once the top hat is reinstalled and tightened down.
+Bag Riders currently carries VERA Bags for BC Racing Coilovers, and in the past, we took Bags by Only Charged Dubs (Bags by OCD).
 These bags only work for applications where the spring is mounted to the damper.

-- Price - Thread-on bags can be the most cost effective solution to bag your car, with VERA bags coming it at $225 per bag.
+- Price - Thread-on bags can be the most cost-effective solution to bag your car, with VERA bags at $225 per bag.
+The cost of compatible coilovers plus thread-on bags is usually similar to a vehicle-specific kit.
 If you don't already own compatible coilovers, we would recommend seeing if there is a direct bolt-in kit for your vehicle.
-The price of compatible coilovers plus thread-on bags is usually similar to a vehicle specific kit.

-- Diameter Options - Have an area that a slip-on bag is too big for?
+- Diameter Options - Have an area where a slip-on bag is too big?
+Smaller diameters mean more adjustment to camber and the ability to run wider wheels without worrying about contacting the bag.
 A slim double bellow could work instead.
-Smaller diameters mean more adjustment to camber and the ability to run wider wheels without worrying about contacting the bag.

-- Variety of Vehicles - Since coilover manufacturers often make quite a lot more kits than air suspension manufacturers, you now have the ability to bag more unusual cars without worrying about custom fabrication.
+- Variety of Vehicles - Since coilover manufacturers often make more kits than air suspension manufacturers, you can now bag more unusual cars without worrying about custom fabrication.

-- Travel Range - When compared to slip-on bags used on OEM suspension, these bags tend to drop a car lower due to the fact they're being mounted on aftermarket coilovers which generally have shorter-than-OEM dampers.
-However; if you are using a very low coilover package (BC Extreme Low), you may not be able to lift the car as high due to the shorter damper.
+- Travel Range - Compared to slip-on bags used on OEM suspension, these bags tend to drop a car lower because they're mounted on aftermarket coilovers that generally have shorter-than-OEM dampers.
+However, if you are using a very low coilover package (BC Extreme Low), you may not be able to lift the car as high due to the shorter damper.

-- Limited Compatibility - Currently we only carry bags that match BC Racing's coilovers.
-If you have another brand they will NOT fit.
-There are a few BC Coilover kits that use different size dampers as well.
+- Limited Compatibility - Currently, we only carry bags that match BC Racing's coilovers.
+If you have another brand, they will NOT fit.
+There are a few BC Coilover kits that also use different size dampers.
 Please call us before purchasing if you are unsure about compatibility.

-- No Guarantees - Bag Riders can help you verify whether the bags will physically thread onto your coilovers but unless we've already dealt with a customer on the same car with the same coilover variant, we can't determine whether the coilovers have too little, or too much travel to work well and ride comfortably.
+- No Guarantees - Bag Riders can help you verify whether the bags will physically thread onto your coilovers.
+Still, unless we've already dealt with a customer on the same car with the same coilover variant, we can't determine whether the coilovers have too little or too much travel to work well and ride comfortably.

 - Price - Universal bags are among the cheapest you can purchase as they are some of the easiest to manufacture and range in price between $50 and $165 a bag

-- Travel Range - Due to how many options there are, the range of travel is usually not an issue unless you are limited by the damper on the same corner of the vehicle.
+- Travel Range - Due to how many options there are, the range of travel is usually not an issue unless the damper limits you on the same corner of the vehicle.

-- Brackets Required - Standalone springs often sit in spring pockets or sit around a nipple at their upper mount.
-When converting to a universal bag you may need a lower bracket that elevates the bag up out of the pocket so it doesn't rub, or an upper mount that goes over the nipple so the bag is secured and can't slide.
+- Brackets Required - Standalone springs often sit in spring pockets or around a nipple at their upper mount.
+When converting to a versatile bag, you may need a lower bracket that elevates the bag up out of the pocket, so it doesn't rub or an upper mount that goes over the nipple so the load is secured and can't slide.

-- No Guarantees - Bag Riders can help verify whether the bags will physically fit in the space you have to work with, but unless we've dealt with a customer who has talked to us about how they fabricated their bracket setup, we cannot provide advice on the best way to install brackets and we recommend pairing up with a shop.
+- No Guarantees - Bag Riders can help verify whether the bags will physically fit in the space you have to work with.
+Still, unless we've dealt with a customer who has talked to us about how they fabricated their bracket setup, we cannot provide advice on the best way to install brackets, and we recommend pairing up with a shop.